 You can save thousands of dollars by refinancing your student debt for a new loan with lower interest rates and better terms.
 The problem is that most graduates hate banks.
 Seventy-one percent of Millennials would rather go to the dentist than listen to what banks are saying.
 (Source) So we are keeping things simple.

 To save you time, SuperMoney has reviewed the best online student loan refinancing companies.
-We have also partnered with LendKey, a student loan refinancing marketplace that connects borrowers with more than 300 credit unions and community banks.

 When building our top picks for best student loan refinancing companies we focused on the following features:

 – Origination fees

 – Eligibility Requirements

 – Accepts federal and private loans

 LendKey is an online marketplace lending platform that includes over 300 lenders.
 However, the lenders are exclusively credit unions and community banks.

 Often, these smaller institutions offer lower interest rates and more borrower-friendly terms than their larger counterparts.
 A lower interest rate means a lower monthly payment and total cost.
 That’s why this is a great option if you’re looking to refinance or consolidate your student loans.

 CommonBond was founded by a group of Wharton School MBA graduates who were frustrated with the lack of affordable options to fund their education.
 It aims to deliver competitive pricing, exceptional customer service, and a simple tech-enabled experience.

 College Ave launched in 2014 with the goal of making private student loans simple and affordable.
 It allows for online applications that take about three minutes and can even be completed from a smartphone.